During your studies

 Very important: should any kind of difficulty occur, do not hesitate to contact the responsible persons and get advice at once, as timely action is usually already half the solution!

 In most cases the appropriate contact person can help.
-You can find them at the International Office and in your department, as well as at other locations at Mannheim University of Applied Sciences.
+You can find them at the International Office and in your department, as well as at other locations at Technische Hochschule Mannheim.

-You can easily identify the responsible person for your study or exchange programme, for internships, etc. In many departments you will find a designated advisor for international students.
+You can easily identify the responsible person for your study or exchange program, for internships, etc. In many departments you will find a designated advisor for international students.

 See also info here.

-Our Career Center offers a really broad range of advisory and assistance services, from block courses, workshops and application supervision to financial aid, coaching and support for start-ups.
+Our Career Center offers a really broad range of advisory and assistance services, from block courses, workshops, individual coaching and support for start-ups.

 And all this for free if you‘re studying with us!